skulljs/skulljs.github.io/docs/deployment/docker.markdown

 - Latest LTS of [Node.js](https://nodejs.org/en/) on the local computer
 - [skulljs-cli](https://www.npmjs.com/package/@skulljs/cli) globally installed on the local computer
 - [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on the remote server
-- (Optionnal) An SSL Certificate: replace files in sslcert, need to be in pem format
+- (Optional: HTTPS) An SSL Certificate

+---

+## Optional step - Set up SSL certificate for HTTPS

+1. Put your certificate key in **sslcert/key.pem** without changing the filename or extension
+1. Put your certificate file in **sslcert/cert.pem** without changing the filename or extension

 ---